-What happens after the birth of my baby?
+What happens after my baby's birth?

-- At every opportunity you should have skin to skin contact with your baby - immediately after birth and in the first few hours, before and during breastfeeding and any time in between. - Breastfeed your baby without any time restrictions from birth.
+- At every opportunity you should have skin to skin contact with your baby - immediately after birth and in the first few hours, before, during and after breastfeeding. - Breastfeed your baby without any time restrictions from birth.
 If your baby needs extra milk you should express some colostrum and give it to your baby.
-If there isn't enough freshly expressed colostrum, you can then use some of your stored colostrum. - If your baby has ongoing feeding or blood sugar control problems you should be guided by the advice of your paediatrician, midwife or nurse.
+If there isn't enough freshly expressed colostrum, you can then use some of your stored colostrum. - If your baby has ongoing feeding or blood sugar control problems you should be guided by the advice of your paediatrician, midwife or nurse

-Useful contacts:
+Useful contacts

-The Australian Breastfeeding Association (ABA) 24 hour helpline

-Ph.
-1800 686 268 www.breastfeeding.asn.au

-Ballarat Health Service Breastfeeding Clinic

-Ph.
-53204977 / 53204533

-Parent Place Breastfeeding Support Cnr Sturt and Albert Streets, Ballarat Central Ph.
-53204977 / 53206871 or drop in Thursdays1300-1500
+- Australian Breastfeeding Association (ABA) 24 hour helpline Ph.
+1800686268 - Ballarat Health Service Breastfeeding Service Ph.
+0439981937/ 53204977 - Parent Place Breastfeeding Support Cnr.
+Sturt and Albert Streets, Ballarat Central Ph.
+0439981937/ 53206871 - 24 Hour Maternal and Child Health Advice Line Ph.132229.

-Ballarat Health Service Maternity Unit Ph.
-53204971

-24 Hour Maternal and Child Health Advice Line Ph.
-132229.

-Author

-Breastfeeding Service January 2020 Catalogue No 731074